 - Also it opens you up to: Fraud, Theft, Embezzlement, etc

-Over the years, finance and accounting practices evolved to generally include a system of checks and balances to safeguard company interests.
+Over the years, finance and accounting department business practices evolved to generally include a system of checks and balances to safeguard company interests.

 Two major checks and balances are: